But there’s no reason to get burned on price. You’ll find plenty of low-cost shade-giving options to cool your tootsies.

 Trellises can be made of weather-resistant wood, metal, PVC, or a combination of materials.
-Build one from scratch in just a few hours for less than $100 using vertical posts and cross members that plants grip and climb.
+Build one from scratch in just a few hours for $200 to $400 using vertical posts and cross members that plants grip and climb.

-Or, start veggie climbers from seed ($1 or less per packet), such as pole beans or sweet peas, and harvest the rewards later.
+Or, start veggie climbers from seed ($2 per packet), such as pole beans or sweet peas, and harvest the rewards later.

 Add leafy shade by planting a sapling or ornamental tree in a container.
-A small (6-10 feet tall) tree will still throw plenty of shade — Japanese maples and dwarf red buckeyes are favorites.
-You’ll pay $40-$100 for a young tree.
+A small (6 feet to 10 feet tall) tree will still throw plenty of shade.
+Japanese maples and dwarf red buckeyes are favorites.
+You’ll pay $17 to $62 for a young tree.

 Select a container large enough to stabilize the tree so wind won’t blow it over.
 Add a wheeled base for shade mobility.
 Fill out with these other ideas for container gardening.

 A potted tree requires more care than one in the yard.
 Feed it monthly during the growing season and water regularly (once or twice a day in dry weather).
 As your trees grow, transplant them to larger pots.
 Winter over container trees indoors -- anywhere with ample light and temperatures that won’t drop below 40 degrees.